cjss-group/CJSS/README.md

 Your editor probably has [a plugin](https://eslint.org/docs/user-guide/integrations) for automatically linting as you type.

+The demo website can be built by leaving `npm run dev` running, and opening `demo/index.html` in your web browser.

 ## Using CJSS

 First off, everything happens in your CSS file.
 You can layer this into your websites as you see fit.
 You can use this to layer on just a little bit more functionality in your CSS here and there or construct an entire page.
 It’s up to you!